 Action: TSAG is invited to discuss the suggested changes and agree this new Supplement.

+Revision 1 of this TD also includes proposals in:

+C99 (China Telecommunications Corporation, Ministry of Industry and Information Technology (MIIT) (China)).

 NOTE – The analysis that led to the drafting of this new Supplement is contained in TSAG-TD385.